-When you have your curriculum, you can then tailor your delivery for the individual apprentice using information gathered in the initial assessment.
+Once you have created a high-level curriculum, you can tailor the detail for individual apprentices, based on information you gather during the initial assessment.

 1. Recognition of prior learning

-You need to review and evidence the apprentice’s prior learning in the initial assessment.
-If any of the apprentice’s previous training, qualifications or work experience covers learning objectives in the curriculum, you can remove them from ILP.
+During the initial assessment, you will need to review and evidence the apprentice’s prior learning.
+If any of the apprentice’s previous training, qualifications or work experience covers learning objectives set out in your curriculum, you may be able to count these as already achieved and remove them from the ILP.

 2. Additional learning requirements

-You’ll need to find out if the apprentice has any additional learning requirements – such as English and maths, health and safety or the Care Certificate.
-If they do, you’ll need to include them in the ILP.
+You’ll need to find out if the apprentice has any additional learning requirements – such as English and maths, Health and Safety, or the Care Certificate.
+If they do, you’ll need to include these in the ILP.

 3. Bespoke learning aims